JoshuaDBruton/WTSD/README.md

 # WTSD
-Repository for the Wits Texture Analysis and Segmentation Dataset (WTSD)
+Repository for the Wits Texture Segmentation Dataset (WTSD)